elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/singleton-pattern.md

   </summary>
   <div>
     <div>
       <strong>Interview Response:</strong> Restricting the instantiation to just one instance could save a lot of memory space.
-Instead of setting up memory for a new instance each time, we only have to set up memory for that one instance, which is referenced throughout the application.
-However, Singletons are considered an anti-pattern and can (or should) be avoided in JavaScript.
+Instead of setting up memory for a new instance each time, we only have to set up memory for that one instance referenced throughout the application.
+However, Singletons are considered an anti-pattern and can (or should) get avoided in JavaScript.
     </div>
     <br />
     <div></div>

-- Infringes on the Single Responsibility Principle.
-At the same time, the pattern solves two problems.
+- Infringes on the Single Responsibility Principle: At the same time, the pattern solves two problems.
-- The Singleton pattern can hide bad design, such as when application components know too much about each other.
+- The Singleton pattern can hide lousy design, such as when application components know too much about each other.
-- In a multithreaded environment, the pattern must be treated differently so that multiple threads do not create a singleton object multiple times.
+- In a multithreaded environment, the pattern gets treated differently so that multiple threads do not create a singleton object multiple times.
-- Unit testing the Singleton's client code may be difficult because many test frameworks rely on inheritance when producing mock objects.
-This is relative to the constructor of the singleton class being private and overriding static methods is impossible in most languages, you'll need to come up with a unique way to mock the Singleton.
+- Unit testing the Singleton's client code may be complicated because many test frameworks rely on inheritance when producing mock objects.
+This reliance is relative to the constructor of the singleton class being private, and overriding static methods is impossible in most languages.
+You'll need to develop a unique way to mock the Singleton.
 Or don't write the tests at all.
 Alternatively, avoid using the Singleton pattern.

 <br />
   </div>